Mohammad Abdul Ghafoor Hazarvi

 Akhundzada Mohammad Abdul Ghafoor Hazarvi (اخوندزادہ محمد عبدالغفور ہزاروی چشتی) (1 January 1909 – 9 October 1970) was a Muslim theologian, jurist, and scholar of ahadith in Pakistan (South Asia).
-He was active in the Pakistan movement, member of Council of Islamic Ideology.
-He was the companion of Muhammad Ali Jinnah and separatist leader Maulana Zafar Ali Khan and was active in the independence movement of Pakistan against the British Raj.
+He was active in the Pakistan movement, and served as a member of Council of Islamic Ideology.
+He was the companion of Pakistan's founder Muhammad Ali Jinnah and Maulana Zafar Ali Khan and was active in the independence movement of Pakistan against the British Raj.
 He was a Sufi of the Chishti Sufi order and the founding member of the religious Barelvi Sunni strain political party Jamiat Ulema-e-Pakistan (JUP).
 He became its president in 1948.
 He was also a political figure in Pakistan and was the first recipient of Nishan-e-Imtiaz (Order of Excellence) by the President of Pakistan.
 He was also the chairman of Majlis-e-Tahaffuz-e-Khatme Nabuwwat, an organisation opposed to the Ahmadiyya Movement that waged a campaign against Mirza Ghulam Ahmed's claim of prophethood.

 Early life

 Hazarvi was born in Chamba Village, Kot Najeebullah, North-West Frontier Province, British India.
 His father Abdul Hameed Hazarvi, an Islamic scholar, belonged to the Hazarewal Karlal tribe.
 He was a follower of the Chishti Order.
 He was the elder of his four brothers and sisters.
-He started studies of Islamic law, Urdu, Persian and Arabic languages at the local maktab in Chamba Village,Hazarvi studied from scholars including Muhib-un-Nabi.
+He started studies of Islamic law, Urdu, Persian and Arabic languages at the local maktab in Chamba Village, Hazarvi studied from scholars including Muhib-un-Nabi.
 He was the student of Mushtaq Ahmad Kanpuri, where he learned Islamic Jurisprudence and traditional Dars-i-Nizami.
 He completed the Dawra Hadith and Qur'anic exegesis with Hamid Raza Khan the elder son of Ahmad Raza Khan in Madrasa Manzar-e-Islam, Bareily.
 Hamid Raza Khan gave this student of his khilafat, which is why Qadri is written on his gravestone.
 Hazarvi was attracted to mathematics, and studied the fundamental concepts in mathematics in depth.